datakid/django-tutorial/tute_2.rst

           The Object is each line below the heading (the data)

-          The Functions are the columns at the end of the Class Fields that reference other fields
+          The Methods are the columns at the end of the Class Fields that reference other fields

           The Self is the equivalent of referencing something in the same line in a